Gupta-Bleuler Quantization of the Maxwell Field in Globally Hyperbolic Space-Times: Constructions for Ultrastatic Manifolds

-Taking the Hilbert space norm, one sees that~$\|\eta\, e^{-i \xi_0 \cdot})\|$ is polynomially bounded in~$(\xi, \xi_0)$, whereas the the operator norm of the spectral integral decays rapidly in~$\xi_0$.
-We thus obtain rapid decay in~$(\xi, \xi_0)$ in a conic neighborhood of any direction~$(\tilde{\xi}, \tilde{\xi}_0)$ with~$\tilde{\xi}_0<0$. \QED We remark that this result could also be inferred somewhat less directly from~\cite[Theorem~2.8]{strohmaier+verch}.
+Taking the Hilbert space norm, one sees that~$\|\eta\, e^{-i \xi_0 \cdot})\|$ is polynomially bounded in~$(\xi, \xi_0)$, whereas the operator norm of the spectral integral decays rapidly as ~$\xi_0$ goes to~$-\infty$.
+We thus obtain rapid decay in~$(\xi, \xi_0)$ in a conic neighborhood of any direction~$(\tilde{\xi}, \tilde{\xi}_0)$ with~$\tilde{\xi}_0<0$.
+The result now is implied by the fact that $\kappa$ has its wave-front set contained in the light cone since it solves a homogeneous hyperbolic equation. \QED We remark that this result could also be inferred somewhat less directly from~\cite[Theorem~2.8]{strohmaier+verch}.